Catheter-Directed Thrombolysis: A Treatment Option for You?En Español (Spanish Version)

 You might be surprised to learn that it is not unusual for the blood to clot inside a vein from time to time.
 Most clots are small, cause no symptoms, and are dissolved by an enzyme in your blood.
 However, if the clot becomes large enough, it can lead to potentially life-threatening health problems.

-In most cases, medicines can be used to treat a majority of clotting problems.
+In most cases, medications can be used to treat a majority of clotting problems.
 There is also another treatment option called catheter-directed thrombolysis.
-Like medicines, this treatment offers a way to treat dangerous clots.
+Like medications, this treatment offers a way to treat dangerous clots.
 However, it is not an option that is best for everyone with clotting problems.
 Talk to your doctor to find out if catheter-directed thrombolysis is appropriate for your condition.
 In the meantime, here is an overview on this treatment option.

 Deep vein thrombosis (DVT)